mikkelkonyher/HesseldahlSound/README.md

 ---

 **Note**: This is a frontend-only implementation.
-No backend server or database is required.
+The application is built with React and requires no backend server or database.